-SERENITY Program: Agitation Associated with Bipolar Disorders I and II and Schizophrenia (at-home use) setting)
+SERENITY Program: Agitation Associated with Bipolar Disorders I and II and Schizophrenia (at-home setting)

-We are currently evaluating initiated the potential at-home use clinical study of BXCL501 in patients with agitation associated with bipolar disorders or schizophrenia in our SERENITY III, study, which consists of two parts.
+We initiated the clinical study of BXCL501 in patients with agitation associated with bipolar disorders or schizophrenia in SERENITY III, which consists of two parts.
 The first part was comparable to our pivotal SERENITY I and II studies.
 Using similar inclusion and exclusion criterion under a well-controlled in-patient setting, acutely agitated patients with schizophrenia or bipolar disorders were randomized to self-administer either 60 mcg of BXCL501 or placebo in a double-blind placebo-controlled trial.
 The primary endpoint of Part I was efficacy, as measured by the change in PEC score change from baseline at two hours post-dose.
 The secondary objectives of Part I were safety and tolerability.

-On May 25, 2023, we reported topline results from Part 1 of the study.
+On May 25, 2023, we reported topline results from Part I of the study.
 Although the trial did not meet its primary efficacy endpoint, we believe the efficacy results, observed with the 60 mcg dose, representing half of the lowest approved dose of IGALMITM for in-patient use (120 mcg), were promising.
 Specifically, greater than 50% of individuals were responders, defined as those patients who achieved a 40% or greater reduction in PEC score.
-Further, Furthermore, this population responder rate was consistent and dose-proportionate to the same response rates observed in the larger SERENITY I and II trials.
-Although the primary efficacy endpoint as a group mean change in PEC score from baseline at 2 hours was not statistically significant at the primary endpoint at 2 hours ($p=0.077$), BXCL501 statistically separated from placebo at 4 hours ($p=0.049$).
+Furthermore, this population responder rate was consistent and dose-proportionate to the same response rates observed in the larger SERENITY I and II trials.
+Although the primary efficacy endpoint as a group mean change in PEC score from baseline at 2 hours was not statistically significant at the primary endpoint at 2 hours ( $p=0.077$ ), BXCL501 statistically separated from placebo at 4 hours ( $p=0.049$ ).

-Part II of the SERENITY III study was designed to evaluate the same dose tested in Part 2 was initiated using a 60-mcg dose with, 60 mcg (with an optional second 60-mcg dose).
-Part 2 is primarily intended to evaluate safety of BXCL501 over 12 weeks when used as needed additional 60 mcg dose), but in an at-home setting for episodes and focusing on safety only.
-However, because the trial did not meet its primary efficacy endpoint using this 60 mcg dose in Part I, we paused continuation of agitation associated with bipolar disorders and schizophrenia.
-The primary objective is to describe the incidence of treatment-emergent adverse events.
-The primary endpoint Part II of the trial is a comparison of serious adverse events and treatment-emergent adverse events as compared to placebo, and study pending feedback from the secondary endpoints for Part 2 include a number of efficacy assessments.
-FDA.
-We held a Type C meeting on November 8, 2023 with the FDA to discuss changes to Part 2 II of our SERENITY III study.
-We proposed the evaluation of an 80mcg 80 mcg dose based on previous clinical experience with this dose during our Phase 1b trial in schizophrenia patients with agitation, and pharmacokinetic and pharmacodynamic modeling suggesting that use of an 80 mcg dose of BXCL501 could provide an optimal balance between safety and efficacy for at-home use.
-Based on feedback from the FDA during the meeting, we intend made the decision to evaluate safety a 120 mcg dose in the at-home setting using a 120 mcg dose. setting.
-The 120 mcg dose has already demonstrated efficacy based on the approved conditions of use for IGALMITM (when administered under the supervision of a healthcare provider).
-We expect to disclose next steps provider, for this development program after the final minutes of the meeting are received a single agitation episode), so we sought further feedback from the FDA.
+Part II of the SERENITY III study was designed to evaluate the same dose tested in Part I, 60 mcg (with an optional additional 60 mcg dose), but in the at-home setting and focusing on safety only.
+However, because the trial did not meet its primary efficacy endpoint using this 60 mcg dose in Part I, we paused continuation of Part II of the study pending feedback from the FDA.
+We held a Type C meeting on November 8, 2023 with the FDA to discuss changes to Part II of our SERENITY III study.
+We proposed the evaluation of an 80 mcg dose based on previous clinical experience with this dose during our Phase 1b trial in schizophrenia patients with agitation, and pharmacokinetic and pharmacodynamic modeling suggesting that use of an 80 mcg dose of BXCL501 could provide an optimal balance between safety and efficacy for at-home use.
+Based on feedback from the FDA during the meeting, we made the decision to evaluate a 120 mcg dose in the at-home setting.
+The 120 mcg dose has already demonstrated efficacy based on the approved conditions of use for IGALMITM (when administered under the supervision of a healthcare provider, for a single agitation episode), so we sought further feedback from the FDA regarding the proposed design of this study amendment in a request for a follow-up meeting with the FDA, which was held on March 6, 2024.